 NC State Addictions Specialist Certificate Program

-The Center for Family and Community Engagement and faculty from the NC State School of Social Work have partnered to offer the Addictions Specialist Certificate Program for Paraprofessionals.
-This program is designed to increase the number of paraprofessionals in the field of addictions.
-The program will provide access to courses that you can use to apply for certification with the North Carolina Addictions Specialist Professional Practice Board.
+The Center for Family and Community Engagement and faculty from the NC State School of Social Work partnered to offer the Addictions Specialist Certificate Program for Paraprofessionals.
+This program was designed to increase the number of paraprofessionals in the field of addictions.
+The program provided access to courses that could be used to apply for certification with the North Carolina Addictions Specialist Professional Practice Board.

 Have questions about our program?
 Contact us at: email@example.com

 The Addictions Specialist Certificate Program for Paraprofessionals offers courses in four categories: